Kong/spec-renderer/docs/components/common/slide-out.md

 # SlideOut

 SlideOut is an overlay container with backdrop that displays content over the page area.
-Upon opening SlideOut component adds `spec-renderer-no-scroll` to `body` and `html` elements which makes those elements not scrollable behind the SlideOut overlay.
+Upon opening SlideOut component adds `spec-renderer-no-scroll` to element that scrolls the document, which makes those elements not scrollable behind the SlideOut overlay.

 ## Props